 RIVERWATER PARTNERS’ SUSTAINABILITY REPORT

-Our 2020 Riverwater Sustainability Report celebrates the power of resiliency.
-The report highlights the ESG efforts and positive impact of our holdings, how we engage with them to improve those efforts and our own sustainability efforts at Riverwater Partners.
-Click here for a .pdf version of our 2020 Sustainability Report.
+This report highlights the ESG efforts and positive impact of our holdings, how we engage with them to improve those efforts and our own sustainability journey at Riverwater Partners.

 ESG INVESTING AND FINANCIAL RETURNS